productinfo/scripting-in-swift/post.md

 ## Introduction

 There has been a lot of talk about how Swift could be used to develop in many areas outside of iOS app development.
-Indeed there is (very early!) development to add Android support and IBM are looking to move a lot of their server development to using Swift.
+Indeed there is (very early!) progress being made to [add Android support](https://github.com/apple/swift/blob/master/docs/Android.md) and IBM are looking to use [Swift on the server](https://developer.ibm.com/swift/).
 Another area where Swift could potentially be of use is as a Scripting language.
 Its concise nature makes it feel a little like Python and Ruby, yet its powerful type system means we can potentially write less error-prone scripts.

 To test out Swift's scripting ability, we'll write a program that reads a number of separate markdown files, concatenates them into a single file, and then converts the concatenated file into HTML.

-A shellscript is perhaps the most common scripting language that is often turned to when a quick script is required.
-To test the viability of scripting in Swift, we'll write our markdown converter first as a shellscript and then compose a Swift version.
+A Shell Script is perhaps the most popular command-line scripting language, particularly in the mobile development world.
+To test the viability of scripting in Swift, we'll write our markdown converter first as a Shell Script and then compose a Swift version.
 We'll then do a quick comparison of the pros and cons of each script.

-## The Shellscript
+## The Shell Script

 ```sh
 #!/bin/sh